-We are a clinical stage immuno-oncology company focused on discovering and developing novel immunotherapeutic products for the treatment of cancer with an expertise in infectious diseases that drives specific opportunities.
-Our portfolio includes small-molecule and biologic immuno-oncology product candidates intended to treat a wide range of oncology indications.
-We have small-molecule product candidates currently in clinical development that target a key immune checkpoint pathway, indoximod, NLG802, which is a prodrug of indoximod, and navoximod (formerly GDC-0919).
-These product candidates are IDO pathway inhibitors and focus on breaking the immune system's tolerance to cancer.
-Additionally, our biologic product candidates are based on our proprietary HyperAcute® Cellular Immunotherapy technology, which is designed to educate the human immune system to attack cancer cells.
-We have two HyperAcute Cellular Immunotherapy product candidates in clinical development, tergenpumatucel-L for patients with advanced lung cancer and dorgenmeltucel-L for patients with melanoma.
-In addition to our core immuno-oncology programs, we are using our expertise in infectious diseases to develop vaccines against Ebola in collaboration with Merck, Sharp and Dohme Corp., or Merck, and the Zika virus.
+We are a late clinical-stage immuno-oncology company focused on discovering and developing novel immunotherapeutic products for the treatment of patients with cancer.
+We are committed to developing our pipeline of small-molecule and biologic immuno-oncology product candidates intended to treat a wide range of oncology indications.
+Our leading small-molecule product candidates currently in clinical development target the indoleamine-2, 3-dioxygenase, or IDO, pathway, which is one of the key pathways for cancer immune escape.
+These product candidates, indoximod, NLG802 and navoximod (formerly GDC-0919), are IDO pathway inhibitors with mechanisms of action that center around breaking the immune system's tolerance to cancer.
+Additional clinical-stage product candidates in our pipeline include two product candidates that utilize our HyperAcute® Cellular Immunotherapy technology and two small molecules we acquired in 2017 from Cerulean Pharmaceuticals.
+The HyperAcute candidates, tergenpumatucel-L and dorgenmeltucel-L, are in Phase 2 clinical trials for patients with advanced lung cancer and melanoma, respectively.
+The two small molecules, CRLX101 and CRLX301, are being evaluated in early clinical development for patients with advanced solid malignancies.
+Additional clinical trials with these product candidates are under consideration, pending the outcome of the current studies and the availability of resources.